Harvest Your Own Happiness: A Simple Guide to Cutting Flowers at Home

 Once they are cut, herbs will stand up straight when they have enough hydration.
 Stronger stems will be formed when the plant is going to seed or blooming.
 Basil, dill, lavender, sage, and many other herbs can be part of a cut flower garden.

-It is so rewarding to cut your own flowers.
-When you do, you get to decide how and when to use them.
+Cutting flowers from your garden isn’t just about enjoying a pretty bouquet—it’s an invitation to connect with your garden in a deeper way.
 We love being able to share beautiful blooms with friends and anyone who could use some natural beauty to brighten up their day.

 Leave a comment